/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 • The velocity of the note-on event is replaced by the value of the MIDI controller.

-• The crossfades in the mapping are applied (velocity crossfading).
+• The crossfades in the Mapping editor are applied (velocity crossfading).

 • The MIDI controller can crossfade between the velocities of the triggered zones and change their level, even after the note-on.